-Fiscal Year (FY): The South Florida Water Management District's fiscal year begins on October 1 and ends on September 30 the following year.

-Floating aquatic vegetation (FAV): Wetland plants that have portions floating at or near the water surface but are rooted in substrate (for example, water lily).

-Flora: All plant life associated with a given habitat.
+- Fiscal Year (FY): The 12-month period, from October 1 through September 30, during which the agency's annual budget is developed and implemented. - Floating aquatic vegetation (FAV): Wetland plants that have portions floating at or near the water surface but are rooted in substrate (for example, water lily). - Flora: All plant life associated with a given habitat. - Florida Administrative Code (F.A.C.): The official compilation of the rules and regulations of Florida's regulatory agencies.
+The code is organized by titles with each title number representing a department, commission, board, or other agency.

-- Florida Administrative Code (F.A.C.): The official compilation of the rules and regulations of Florida's regulatory agencies.
-The code is organized by titles with each title number representing a department, commission, board, or other agency. - Florida Department of Environmental Protection (FDEP): The South Florida Water Management District operates under the general supervisory authority of the FDEP, which includes budgetary oversight. - Florida Forever Act: A 1999 Florida law (Section 259.105, Florida Statutes) authorizing the issuance of bonds to fund land acquisition, water resource development, stormwater management projects, water body restoration activities, recreational facilities, public access improvements, and invasive plant removal. - Florida Statutes (F.S.): The Florida Statutes are a permanent collection of state laws organized by subject area into a code made up of titles, chapters, parts, and sections.
-The Florida Statutes are updated annually by laws that create, amend, or repeal statutory material. - Flow-weighted mean (FWM) concentration: The average concentration of a substance in water, corrected for the volume of water flow at the time of sampling.
+- Florida Department of Environmental Protection (FDEP): The South Florida Water Management District operates under the general supervisory authority of the FDEP, which includes various permit and budgetary oversight. - Florida Forever Act: A 1999 Florida law (Section 259.105, Florida Statutes) authorizing issued bonds to fund land acquisition, water resource development, stormwater management projects, waterbody restoration activities, recreational facilities, public access improvements, and invasive plant removal. - Florida Statutes (F.S.): The Florida Statutes are a permanent collection of state laws organized by subject area into a code made up of titles, chapters, parts, and sections.
+These statutes are updated annually by laws that create, amend, or repeal statutory material. - Flow-weighted mean (FWM) concentration: Average concentration of a substance in water, corrected for volume of water flow at the time of sampling.
 Samples taken when flow is high are given greater weight in the average.
-Flow-weighted mean concentrations can be used to calculate mass loading at a particular location. - Geometric mean: A statistical average of a set of transformed numbers, often used to represent a central tendency in highly variable data, such as water quality.
-It is calculated from data transformed using powers or logarithms and then transformed back to original scale after averaging.
+FWM concentrations are used to calculate mass loading at a particular location. - Geometric mean: Statistical average of a set of transformed numbers, often used to represent a central tendency in highly variable data, such as water quality.
+This is calculated from data transformed using powers or logarithms and then transformed back to original scale after averaging.